Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: Introduction

+We address an important question which seems mathematically open: How to modify the canonical {\it ab initio} molecular dynamics in order to accurately approximate quantum observables based on matrix valued potentials and all temperatures?

-The aim here is to derive molecular dynamics methods that accurately, in mathematical sense, approximate the quantum observable also in the case where the temperature can be large compared to this first spectral gap.
-The approximation consists of a weighted sum, over electron eigenvalues, of molecular dynamics observables based on the corresponding scalar Hamiltonians, which are equal to the eigenvalues of the original matrix valued Hamiltonian symbol.
-Also the weights, which are the probabilities to be in the corresponding electron states, are determined precisely as molecular dynamics observables.
+We derive molecular dynamics methods that accurately, in mathematical sense, approximate a quantum observable also in the case where the temperature can be large compared to the first spectral gap.
+The approximation consists of a weighted sum of molecular dynamics observables for the scalar Hamiltonians which are the eigenvalues of the original matrix-valued Hamiltonian symbol.
+Furthermore, the weights, which are the probabilities to be in the corresponding electron states, are determined precisely as molecular dynamics observables.
+For instance, molecular systems with light atoms and applications with laser heating have been simulated more accurately by taking several electron states into account, see e.g. \cite{parinelo_frenkel}, \cite{ring-poly} and Section 5.3.4 in \cite{marx_hutter}.

-Sections \ref{sec_gibbs} and \ref{sec_corr} present analysis with quantum observables not depending on correlations in time and observables depending on time correlations, respectively.
-The main result is that canonical quantum observables, based on Schr\"odinger Hamiltonians with matrix valued potentials, can for any positive temperature be approximated by ab initio molecular dynamics: the approximation error is bounded by the electron-nuclei mass ratio, $M^{-1/2}$, times a constant, provided the observable symbols have up to three derivatives bounded in $L^2(\rset^{2N})$, the Hamiltonian symbol has five derivatives and the electron eigenvalues are distinct for any nuclei position.
-An improved approximation error $\mathcal O(M^{-1})$ holds with additional assumptions.
-The result includes observables that depend on correlations in time.
-The main mathematical tool is the semi-classical Weyl law, as formulated e.g. in \cite{zworski} and \cite{Teufel_matrix}.
+Section~\ref{sec_gibbs} presents analysis with quantum observables not depending on time.
+In Section~\ref{sec_corr} we study observables that are correlations in time or depending on time correlations.
+The main result is that the weighted sums of molecular dynamics observables approximate canonical quantum observables, based on Schr\"odinger Hamiltonians with matrix-valued potentials for any positive temperature.
+The approximation error is bounded by the square root of electron-nuclei mass ratio, $M^{-1/2}$, times a constant, provided the observable symbols are in the diagonal form with respect to the electron eigen-states and have up to three derivatives bounded in $L^2(\rset^{N}\times\rset^{N})$, the Hamiltonian symbol has five derivatives and the electron eigenvalues are distinct for any nuclei position.
+An improved approximation error $\mathcal{O}(M^{-1})$ holds with additional assumptions.
+The main mathematical tool is the semiclassical Weyl law, as formulated e.g. in \cite{zworski,Teufel_matrix}.

+The semiclassical Weyl law has been used before, see \cite{Teufel_matrix}, to approximate canonical quantum observables, based on general matrix valued Hamiltonians, including infinite dimension $d=\infty$, by phase-space averages.
+For general Hamiltonian operators the classical approximation with $\BIGO(M^{-1})$ accuracy includes $\BIGO(M^{-1/2})$ perturbations of the leading order Hamiltonian dynamics, as described in \cite{Teufel_matrix} by insightful analysis of the Hamiltonian flow based on perturbed Hamiltonian functions and symplectic forms.